OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/health-fitness/intro.md

 ### Create logic to define a background job

 To define a background job you can use the **SetBackgroundJob** action.
-Set the parameters for the type of health or fitness variable you want to keep evaluating, define the notification trigger condition and its frequency, and define the notification content.
+Set the parameters for the type of health or fitness variable you want to monitor, define the notification trigger condition and its frequency, and define the notification content.

-Parametrization for two different use cases of a background job is shown below:
+Parameterization for two different use cases of a background job is shown below:

 #### Setting up a daily steps goal

 In the case of a daily steps goal evaluator, you will probably want to issue a single notification per day if the daily steps goal is met.
-To achieve this you can use the following parametrization:
+To achieve this you can use the following parameterization:

 ![Setting up a daily steps goal](images/set-background-job-ss.png)